Stay safe in extreme heat

 The best way to avoid a heat-related illness is to limit your time outdoors on hot days.
 According to the Centers for Disease Control and Prevention:

-- Air conditioning is the best way to cool off; if using a generator, do so safely
+• Air conditioning is the best way to cool off; if you are using a generator, do so safely.

 Keep an eye out for others